 A Look Backward

 “A Look Backward” is our blog, dedicated to sharing stories from our collections.
-In our latest post, we take a closer look at the role Liberty ships played during World War II–79 years after the launch of the S.S.
-Edward Bellamy…Learn More
+In our latest post, we take a look at The Duke of Stockbridge, which challenged the generally accepted narrative about a turbulent time in American history…Learn More

 The Edward Bellamy House was built about 1840 in the Greek Revival style for Harmon Rowley, a town selectman and local merchant.
 It was likely designed by Elias Carter, as the details match other houses of his design…Learn More